AbhijeetPatel19/project_Abhijeet_Patel/README.md

 - Manually reduced from 22 classes to 10 classes.

 ## Additional Notes
 - **Validation Accuracy**: ~50% despite using CosineAnnealingLR and multiple architecture tweaks.
+May also be due to less number of images.
 - **Expected data for testing**: For predict.py file, two option I have given (with comments in py file) for whether you are using it for prediction or for training on new set.
 The second option is disabled by hashtag in config.py file so please have a look at config.py file.